-By now, nearly everyone has heard of the Every Student Succeeds Act (ESSA).
-The single biggest change as a result of ESSA is that more authority is delegated to states, rather than being held by the federal government.
-This means closer collaboration between local districts and states on ed policy.
-For districts, it’s important to stay informed in order to be equal partners in this effort.
+By now, nearly everyone has heard of the Every Student Succeeds Act (ESSA), which replaced No Child Left Behind (NCLB) as federal education policy.
+The single biggest change as a result of ESSA is that more authority is delegated to states, rather than the federal government.
+In addition to providing an opportunity for closer collaboration between local districts and the state, it also means it’s important that local school districts stay informed so they can be equal partners in this effort.

 How will districts accurately report school-level spending on their report cards?